isaacarnault/terraform-cloud/Part_2_Plan_and_Apply.md

 .
 Next: tags.
 Use as key: resources and as Value: terraform<br>

 .
-Next: review > create user > download the .csv files which contains security credentials for the user ' terraform_user'<br>
+Next: review > create user > download the .csv file which contains security credentials for the user ' terraform_user'<br>

 `Access key ID` and a `Secret access key` were provided to you by `AWS`.<br>